osheraz/flx-tac-finger/README.md

 # SOMENAME

-This page provides instructions and design files for manufacturing the SOMENAME.
+This page provides instructions and design files for manufacturing the FlX finger.

 ## Background
-SOMENAME is a low-cost tactile finger .
-SOMENAME is mostly fabricated through 3D printing and is based on the design of the distal finger link of the Model-T42 hand [1].
-The SOMENAME is composed of four parts seen in the figure above: finger body, contact pad, Force Sensitive Resistor (FSR) sensor and sensor socket.
+FlX finger is a low-cost tactile finger.
+FlX finger is mostly fabricated through 3D printing and is based on the design of the distal finger link of the Model-T42 hand [1].
+The FlX finger is composed of four parts seen in the figure above: finger body, contact pad, Force Sensitive Resistor (FSR) sensor and sensor socket.
 The finger body is connected to the contact pad solely through a flexible joint.
 In addition, the sensor socket with the FSR are positioned fixed to the finger body.
 At such configuration, the FSR is in contact with a small bulge on the back side of the contact pad.

 ## Force Sensitive Resistor (FSR)